brennanfee/dotfiles/README.md

 ## Setting up a machine

+**Prerequisites: RCM and CURL.**

-To set up or reinstall a machine to use the dotfiles you must first install RCM.
+To set up or reinstall a machine to use the dotfiles you must first install RCM and curl.
 Once installed, clone this repo into the ~/.dotfiles directory and follow the steps below.

 1. Execute ~/.dotfiles/setup.sh
 1. Edit ~/.rcrc as needed for the machine you are on.
 Tags may need to be changed, etc.
 1. Then simply run 'rcup'

+It is common to have to restart your shell after running rcup.

 ## dotfiles-private